bakdata/kpops/docs/docs/user/getting-started/quick-start.md

 ## Word-count

-Word-count is a demo pipeline which consists of producing words to Kafka, counting the number of times each word occurs and consuming them into a database.
+Word-count is a demo pipeline which consists of a producer producing words to Kafka, a Kafka streams app counting the number of times each word occurs and finally a Redis database into which the words are exported.

 ## What this will demonstrate